 - Online Code of Conduct

 Wild Things Performing Arts’ Designated Safeguarding Lead (DSL) is Nancy Monaghan.
-The Deputy Designated Safeguarding Leads (DDSL) are Jenny Owen and Tom Hardman.
+The Deputy Designated Safeguarding Lead (DDSL) is Jenny Owen.

 - Provide children and vulnerable adults with appropriate safety and protection while they are in the care of Wild Things Performing Arts CIC.